jones58/typespotting/README.md

 - Link to learn more about cooper black - YouTube video
 - - When game done, end screen with picture of Oswald Bruce cooperOswald Bruce cooper cut out with speech bubble saying well done
 - Link to learn more about cooper black - YouTube video.
 - Check image sources below
-- music changes every time start game, random number 1-10 index in array.
-- Sound on/off button
-- can you change device volume with javascript
-- - Click to start, so timer doesn't start til then.
-"Let's play..."
--

  //////

 If I were to keep going and make this game more complicated, I would: